A Guide to Building Foundations

 Drilled shafts or caissons

-Drilled shafts, also known as caissons, are foundations that are cast in-situ.
-A column is drilled to the required depth before reinforcing steel is lowered into the hole and then filled with concrete.
+Drilled shafts, also known as caissons, are foundations cast in situ.
+A column is drilled to the required depth before reinforcing steel is lowered into the hole and filled with concrete.

 Prepare the ground

-It doesn’t matter how big or small your concrete pour is, the first step – once all relevant permissions are in place – is to prepare the ground.
-Use wooden pegs and string to mark out the area where the concrete is going to be poured, allowing an extra 75mm to accommodate the formwork, which will hold the wet concrete in place when it is drying.
+It doesn’t matter how big or small your concrete pour is, the first step, once all relevant permissions are in place, is to prepare the ground.
+Use wooden pegs and string to mark out the area where the concrete is going to be poured, allowing an extra 75mm to accommodate the formwork, which will hold the wet concrete in place when it is hardening.

-Then dig your foundations to the required depth: for strip footings this is generally to undisturbed, solid ground, while for individual footings and floor slabs you will need to allow enough depth for your sub base (100mm) and damp-proof membrane (dpm) as well as the concrete itself.
+Then dig your foundations to the required depth.
+For strip footings, this is generally to undisturbed, solid ground.
+For individual footings and floor slabs, you will need to allow enough depth for your sub base (100mm) and damp-proof membrane (DPM) as well as the concrete itself.
 This is much quicker and easier with a small mechanical excavator – providing access allows.
 Make sure all debris, stones and plant material are removed before levelling and compacting the soil to create a level base.

 Next add your sub base and compact again.
 For most domestic concrete footings, such as extension foundations, 100mm of base aggregates is adequate.
-Then lay a dpm, ensuring the edges are turned up to form a tray and any joints are overlapped and taped.
-This will protect the underside of the concrete from rising damp and any chemicals ground water might bring in contact with the concrete as well as helping to prevent it drying out too quickly, due to water being drawn into the sub base, which will improve the final strength and reduce the chance of it cracking.
+Then lay a DPM, ensuring the edges are turned up to form a tray and any joints are overlapped and taped.
+This will protect the underside of the concrete from rising damp and any chemicals groundwater might bring in contact with the concrete.
+It can also help prevent it from drying out too quickly, due to water being drawn into the sub base, which will improve the final strength and reduce the chance of it cracking.

 The next step is to build your formwork, which is usually made from well-supported 25mm thick timber planks, to keep the concrete in place until it has had a chance to set.
 The formwork needs to be as deep as the concrete slab will be.